MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-ai.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW1iGPI]

-## Use in Canvas apps
+## Use in canvas apps

 You can call these functions from canvas apps.
 However, it is a little more complicated than described for other Power Fx hosts:
 1. You need to add the **Environment** data source.
 1. The AI functions are functions in the **Environment** namespace.
 Where this documentation describes calling **AISummarize( ... )**, for example, you need to use **Environment.AISummarize( ... )**.
 1. Arguments to the function must be named columns in a record, passed as the only argument.
-The names of the columns are given in the *Syntax* section matching the names of the parameters.
+The names of the columns are given in the **Syntax** section matching the names of the parameters.
 1. The return value from these functions is always a record containing one column.
 The name of the column is listed in the *Syntax* section.
 1. These functions are [behavior functions](/power-apps/maker/canvas-apps/working-with-formulas-in-depth) and cannot be used in Canvas data flow, for example as the input to the **Text** property of a **Text** control.
 Use the [**Set**](function-set.md) function to place the result in a global variable, and then use that value elsewhere in your app.